All articles

 When Does Registration Open?

-The scheme has been targeted for launch in 2026.
-The statutory instrument and precise operational details were still being finalised at the time of writing (March 2026).
-Hosts should monitor the DCMS and GOV.UK guidance pages for the official launch announcement.
-When registration opens, existing hosts are likely to have a transition period to register — but preparing your compliance documentation now means you will be ready to register immediately.
+The scheme is targeted for 2026.
+The precise operational details and statutory instrument were still being finalised at the time of writing (April 2026).
+Keep an eye on the DCMS and GOV.UK guidance pages for the official launch announcement.
+When registration opens, existing hosts are likely to get a transition period to register — but if you wait until the last minute, you'll be scrambling.
+Getting your compliance documents in order now means you can register immediately when the scheme goes live.

-The smart move for any UK holiday let host is to complete a fire risk assessment before the registration scheme opens, not after.
-Reasons to act now:
+The smart move is to complete a fire risk assessment before the registration scheme opens, not after.
+Here's why:

-1. You are already legally required to have one — the RRO 2005 obligation exists regardless of the registration scheme.
-If you are currently letting without a written FRA, you are already non-compliant.
+1. You're already legally required to have one — the RRO 2005 obligation exists regardless of the registration scheme.
+If you're currently letting without a written FRA, you're already breaking the law.
+The registration scheme doesn't change that; it just makes the gap more visible.

-2. The assessment identifies what needs fixing — if your alarms are not to the required grade, your furniture labels are missing, or your chimney has not been swept, an FRA gives you time to remedy these issues before you register.
+2. The assessment tells you what needs fixing — if your alarms aren't to the required grade, your furniture labels are missing, or your chimney hasn't been swept, a proper FRA gives you time to fix these before you register.
+Finding out about them during registration is considerably worse.

 3. Insurers are increasingly asking for written FRAs — holiday let insurance policies from major providers are beginning to require documented fire risk assessments.
-A completed assessment protects your cover.
+A completed assessment protects your cover right now, not just when the registration scheme launches.

-4. The registration scheme may require proof, not just self-certification— while the scheme is designed to be light-touch, fire and rescue authorities will have inspection powers.
-Having a dated, written FRA that predates registration demonstrates genuine compliance rather than last-minute tick-boxing.
+4. The scheme may require proof, not just a tick-box — while it's designed to be light-touch, the fire and rescue service will have inspection powers.
+Having a dated, written FRA that predates registration demonstrates genuine compliance rather than last-minute paperwork.

 How FRASafe Helps